Jordi Rigg takes his Physiotherapist training project to Uganda

 His passion for the African continent arose after recording a program with Jesús Calleja in Ethiopia.
 “After that experience I decided to do something,” says the Valencian professional, who realizes that his help is only “a small grain of sand for what these people need.”

-“I do not hide that I feel great personal satisfaction being rewarded in the arms of the athletes I have dealt with.
-This is not a humanitarian project, it is so that physicists can train better and thus help many athletes to reach the elite,” he says.
+“I don’t hide that I feel great personal satisfaction rewarded in the arms of the athletes I treated.
+This is not a humanitarian project, it is so that physicists can train better and thus help many athletes reach the elite,” he says.